ComputeCanada/puppet-magic_castle/README.md

 cluster foundation.
 [reference](https://en.wikipedia.org/wiki/Ceph_(software))

-This class install Ceph packages, and configure and mount a CephFS share.
+This class installs the Ceph packages, and configure and mount a CephFS share.

 ### parameters